box/developer.box.com/content/guides/metadata/fields/index.md

 ---
-index: 0
+rank: 2
 ---

-# Metadata Fields
+# Metadata fields

 Every metadata template contains a list of `field`, representing items that a user (or an application) can fill in when the template is assigned to a file or